sbryngelson/academic-website-template/_pages/home.md

 #### `$id`

-I am currently a Senior Postdoctoral Scholar at the [California Institute of Technology](https://www.caltech.edu/), working with [Professor Tim Colonius](https://www.colonius.caltech.edu/).
+I am currently a Senior Postdoctoral Scholar at the <a href="https://www.caltech.edu/" target="_blank">California Institute of Technology</a>, working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a>.
-I also work with [Professor Themis Sapsis](http://sandlab.mit.edu/) at the Massachusetts Institute of Technology on machine-learned model closures.
+I also work with <a href="http://sandlab.mit.edu/" target="_blank">Professor Themis Sapsis</a> at the Massachusetts Institute of Technology on machine-learned model closures.
-Previously, I was a Postdoctoral Researcher at the [Center for Exascale Simulation of Plasma-Coupled Combustion](https://xpacc.illinois.edu/) (XPACC).
+Previously, I was a Postdoctoral Researcher at the <a href="https://xpacc.illinois.edu/" target="_blank">Center for Exascale Simulation of Plasma-Coupled Combustion</a> (XPACC).
-I have a Ph.D. and M.S. in Theoretical and Applied Mechanics from the University of Illinois at Urbana–Champaign (2017 and 2015), where I worked with [Professor Jonathan Freund](https://aerospace.illinois.edu/directory/profile/jbfreund).
+I have a Ph.D. and M.S. in Theoretical and Applied Mechanics from the University of Illinois at Urbana–Champaign (2017 and 2015), where I worked with <a href="https://aerospace.illinois.edu/directory/profile/jbfreund" target="_blank">Professor Jonathan Freund</a>.
 I hold B.S. degrees in Mechanical Engineering and Engineering Mathematics from the University of Michigan–Dearborn (2013).